Elected Town Councillors

 - Full Council meeting: third Wednesday of every month (excluding August and December)

-- Town Environment Committee: Wednesday
+- Town Environment Committee: Second Wednesday of alternate months

 - Planning Committee: first Wednesday of every month